SFMand/CSC281Project/README.md

 ### Prerequisite
 - any JDK (Version 8 or higher)
 ### Running the algorithm
-1. Open newly extracted folder in an IDE
+1. Open newly extracted folder in an IDE (Eclipse/Intellij) *NOTE: For VSCode, a java extension is recommeneded
 2. find src/Main.java and run